liborty/rstats/README.md

 Its methods operate on one slice of generic data and take no arguments.
 For example, `s.amean()` returns the arithmetic mean of the data in slice `s`.
 These methods are checked and will report RError(s), such as an empty input.
-This means you have to apply `?` to their results to pass the errors up, or explicitly match them to take recovery actions, depending on the variant.
+This means you have to apply `?` to their results to pass the errors up, or explicitly match them to take recovery actions, depending on the error variant.

 Included in this trait are:

 * means (arithmetic, geometric and harmonic),
 * standard deviations,
-* linearly weighted means (useful for time dependent data analysis),
+* linearly weighted means (useful for time analysis),
 * probability density function (pdf)
 * autocorrelation, entropy
 * linear transformation to [0,1],
 * other measures and vector algebra operators

-Note that fast implementation of 1d medians is as of version 1.1.0 in crate `medians`.
+Note that fast implementation of 1d medians is, as of version 1.1.0, performed by crate `medians`.

 ## Trait Vecg

-Generic vector algebra operations between two slices `&[T]`, `&[U]` of any length (dimensionality).
-It may be necessary to invoke some using the 'turbofish' `::<type>` syntax to indicate the type U of the supplied argument, e.g.:
+Generic vector algebra operations between two slices `&[T]`, `&[U]` of any (common) length  (dimensions).
+Note that it may be necessary to invoke some using the 'turbofish' `::<type>` syntax to indicate the type U of the supplied argument, e.g.:
-`datavec.methodname::<f64>(arg)`
+`datavec.methodname::<f64>(arg)`.
-This is because Rust is currently incapable of inferring the type ('the inference bug').
+This is because Rust is currently incapable of inferring its type ('the inference bug').

+Methods implemented by this trait:

 * Vector additions, subtractions and products (scalar, kronecker, outer),
 * Other relationships and measures of difference,
 * Pearson's, Spearman's and Kendall's correlations,
 * `Median correlation`, which we define analogously to Pearson's, as cosine of an angle between two zero median vectors (instead of his zero mean vectors).
 * Joint pdf, joint entropy, statistical independence (based on mutual information).
-* `Contribution` measure of a point w.r.t gm
+* `Contribution` measure of a point to geometric median

 The simpler methods of this trait are sometimes unchecked (for speed), so some caution with data is advisable.